Introduction to Sustainable Strategies for Laboratory Planning, Design, and Operation

 As part of the course, each participant will receive detailed course materials and will also be encouraged to use the I2SL Best Practices and Smart Labs Tool Kits as a further resource to meet their sustainable design goals.

 Dan Doyle is the chairman of Grumman/Butkus Associates, a firm of nationally recognized energy management consultants and sustainable design engineers located in Evanston, Illinois.
 For the past 40 years, Danís career has focused on energy conservation and efficiency improvements in new and existing buildings, especially energy-intensive and mission-critical facilities, such as laboratories, hospitals, data centers, and specialized manufacturing facilities.
 Dan was recently named an ASHRAE Fellow and served as president of the Illinois chapter of ASHRAE.
-He currently serves as an officer and board member of the I2SL.
+He served as a board member of I2SL from 2007 to 2022.

 Punit Jain is a LEED Fellow and leader in the science, technology, and sustainability practices at CannonDesign.
 Punit brings extensive experience in the integration of systems, spaces, and experiences for higher education, corporate, and federal clients.
 Having designed over 25 LEED projects in the life sciences, engineering and physical sciences, he is responsible for generating innovative solutions in regenerative and net zero design for complex scientific facilities at a campus and building scale.
 A graduate of Washington University in St. Louis with a Masters in Architecture and Construction Management and a thought leader, Punit frequently presents at national and international conferences.
 He has served on the national board of the U.S. Green Building Council and was honored with the 2010 I2SL Go Beyond Award for his sustainable laboratory design efforts.
 He now serves on the national board of I2SL and the advisory board of the Scientific Equipment and Furniture Association (SEFA).